 Potentially Dangerous Fruits and Vegetables for Dogs

 A number of fruits and veggies are not recommended for pets due to potential health concerns, including members of the allium family (onion, chives, garlic), avocado, grapes and raisins, rhubarb, and green tomatoes or potatoes.
 We prefer playing it safe if there’s any doubt.

 Whether for eating or just for garden awareness, the ASPCA has one of the best sites that I have come across for checking for potential pet-toxic plants.
 It’s worth noting that many edible plants have parts that can be toxic to animals (including people).

 Extra care may be needed if your pet has access to garden areas where potentially hazardous plants are growing.
 At a former home, Oli and a visiting dog pal discovered our grapevine was dangling within reach and took it upon themselves to do some harvesting – fortunately no harm done, other than sore bellies that evening.
 The grapevine was kept well trimmed after that!

 Taste and Preferences

 Like humans, dogs also have individual likes and dislikes.
 Just because your pet can eat something, doesn’t mean that they will.
+The same is true for fruits and vegetables for dogs.
+And people.
 Asparagus?
 Errr…no thanks.
 Ditto the Brussels sprouts.

 As noted above, different dogs may also have individual dietary issues, intolerances, allergies, or sensitivities.
 Fortunately, we haven’t encountered any known issues with our boys; however, we do try and moderate purines as a dietary safety precaution for Dalmatians.
 This means that some veggies, like beans, peas, and brassicas, aren’t part of our usual fresh food sharing, homemade dog food, or dog treat ingredients.
 There are plenty of other doggone delicious options to use instead.